noaleibo1/grpc-workshop/README.md

 	return &books.Empty{}, nil
 }
 ```
-To test this, restart the node server and then run the go gRPC command-line client's insert command, passing id, title, and author as arguments:
+To test this, restart the go server and then run the go gRPC command-line client's insert command, passing id, title, and author as arguments:
 ```commandline
 go run client.go insert 2 "The Three Musketeers" "Alexandre Dumas"
 ```